hashicorp/consul/website/source/docs/guides/acl.html.md

 }
 ```

-Event rules are keyed by the event name prefix they apply to, using the longest prefix match rule.
+Event rules are segmented by the event name they apply to, using the longest prefix match rule.
 In the example above, the rules allow read-only access to any event, and firing of any event that
 starts with "deploy".